Zero Trust in the Real World

 • Context-Aware Policy Enforcement: Access decisions incorporate user identity, device health, location, time of access, and data sensitivity.

-• Integration of Threat Intelligence and AI/ML: Proactive threat detection is enabled through automated analysis, real-time anomaly detection, and predictive defense mechanisms.
+• Integration of Threat Intelligence and AI/ML: Proactive threat detection is enabled through automated analysis coupled with real-time anomaly detection, and predictive defense mechanisms.

 CIO Strategies for Scaling Zero Trust Across the Enterprise